Photo by @Eddie_Eats at @RedHookBrisbane

-The Angus name is synonymous with quality and its label adds value to a product, but what is Angus and how is it different to other types of beef?
+The word ‘Angus’ is synonymous with quality beef and its label adds value to a product – but what is Angus, and how is Angus different to other types of beef?

 What is Angus beef?

 Angus beef comes from a Scottish breed of cattle, called Aberdeen Angus.
 Angus were bred to be robust and sturdy so they could thrive in the cold Scottish winters, and so they developed more muscular bodies.

 Nicknamed ‘doddies’ – as they were ‘dodded’, or without horns – Angus were first imported to Australia in the 1800s, coming to Tasmania, or Van Diemen’s Land as it was known then.
 Being without horns is advantageous for producers, who don’t have to dehorn the cattle.

 Angus cattle are medium-sized, muscular animals, and mostly red or black in colour.
 They’re predominantly grass-fed.
 Later in life, grains like corn and wheat are introduced to their diets.
 This process, known as grain finishing, enhances the marbling and flavour of Angus beef.